Results 1 - 10

 , 2001

 "...
 We discuss the problem of ranking instances.
 In our framework each instance is associated with a rank or a rating, which is an integer from 1 to k.
 Our goal is to find a rank-prediction rule that assigns each instance a rank which is as close as possible to the instance's true rank.
-We describe a si ..."
+We describe ..."

 Abstract